codlocker/AWS-Face-Recognition/README.md

 - Once the docker has been setup, you can run workload.py to execute the test-cases.

 Skeleton Forked from : https://github.com/nehavadnere/cse546-project-lambda

+#### LOCAL ENVIRONMENT SETUP

+ - Create a new python environment
+ - Run: `pip install -r requirements.txt`
+ - Uncomment line 177 in handler.py to test in your non-docker IDE environment.
+- Execute `python handler.py`

 =======